-There are few jobs that are too rough and tough for the EGO LM2102SP.
-With a 5 amp-hour, 56-volt battery and a massive cutting deck, this machine can and will bust through the toughest of turfs and mulch with the best of them.
-The EGO has all the important features — like self-propulsion, a wide range of cutting heights, easy folding and storing, to name just a few — that will make mowing even the largest of lawns a pleasure.
+Few lawns are too rowdy for the EGO LM2102SP.
+With a 5 amp-hour, 56-volt battery and a mammoth cutting deck, this machine will mow down the toughest of turfs and mulch with the best of them.
+The EGO has all the important features — like easy folding and storing, a wide range of cutting heights, and self-propulsion, to name just a few — that will make cutting the lawn that much easier.

-Our test team had little to say that is critical of this beast of a machine, except that it is a big really big.
-What this means is that it will take up a bit more room when stored and it may be more machine than smaller lawns require.
-Of course the size of the EGO isn't necessarily a negative given the right context.
-Also, while this model isn't the most expensive on the market, it isn't cheap either.
-Given that these are the only real critiques of this machine, we think that you'll agree that this electric marvel is far superior to its gas-powered predecessors and the top dog in the class of cordless mowers.
+There is little to critique this burly machine on except to say that it is a big really big.
+What this means is that it will take up more room when put away, and it may be more mower than smaller lawns require.
+Additionally, while this model isn't the most expensive on the market, it isn't the cheapest either.
+Given that these are the only real knocks against this machine, we think that you'll agree that this electric marvel is far superior to its gas-powered predecessors and the top dog in the class of cordless mowers.

 Read Full Review: EGO LM2102SP

-The Ryobi RY40190 delivers above-average performance for a below-average price.
-Our tests show that this cordless mower will buzz through the shaggiest of lawns with little trouble, which is great because it offers a wide range of cutting heights.
-Moreover, this machine's ease of use and handling features — such as the low noise level and maneuverability — coalesce to deliver a truly capable mower that is nearly stress-free to operate.
+The Ryobi RY40190 gave an above-average performance despite its competitive price.
+Our evaluation revealed that this cordless mower will buzz through the shaggiest of lawns with little difficulty, which is a boon because it also covers a wide range of cutting heights.
+Moreover, the combination of this machine's ease of use and handling features — such as the low noise level and maneuverability — deliver a capable mower that is nearly stress-free to operate.

-Conversely, this mower is a bit of a drag when it comes to runtime and recharge times.
-The runtime is relatively short and this inconvenience is compounded by a prolonged recharge interval.
-Thus, the Ryobi isn't the best for larger lawns.
-Yet, despite these shortcomings, this mower is quite effective while its charge lasts, and the price is hard to beat considering the performance.
+The Ryobi is nearly, opposed to completely stress-free because it's runtime is relatively short, and this inconvenience is compounded by a relatively long recharge interval.
+As a result, the Ryobi isn't the best for larger lawns.
+Despite these shortcomings, this mower is quite effective while its charge lasts, and the price is hard to beat considering the performance.

 Read Full Review: Ryobi RY40190-Y